 Of course, if you are about to cruise — or if you are just planning your next vacation — then you might wonder exactly what the difference is between the two.
 After all, at first glance they both seem to offer a similar experience with massive ships sailing to exotic ports of call with thousands of passengers.

 The truth is there are a lot of things that are similar between Royal Caribbean and NCL.
 For the most part, taking a cruise on either line will have a similar feel.
-But that’s not to say they are exactly the same.
+But they are not exactly the same.
 Each line has things unique to its service that can endear them to passengers and potentially be what you’re looking for.

 Below, we cover some of the bigger differences between Norwegian Cruise Line and Royal Caribbean.
 This should give you a better idea of what you can expect on each cruise line and if it’s the right fit for you.